 Income Recognition-The assets of the Investment Partnership may generate investment income in the form of dividends and interest.
 Income is recognized when earned.
 The Investment Partnership also records income in the form of unrealized appreciation or depreciation on investments, as well as, from realized gains and losses on the sale of investments.
 Any new unrealized appreciation or depreciation in the value of investments is recorded as an increase or decrease in the unrealized appreciation or depreciation on investments.
-Unrealized appreciation or depreciation is recorded at the end of each month-end accounting period when investments are valued.
+Unrealized appreciation or depreciation or depreciation or investments.

+are valued.
 Refer to "Valuation of Investments," for further discussion.
 Security transactions are accounted for on the trade date (the date the order to buy or sell is executed).
 Realized gains and losses on sales of securities are determined based on the identified cost basis.